gnosis/prediction-market-agent-tooling/tests_integration/README.md

 Note that the plugin, regardless of test logic, connects to the RPC of the default ecosystem provider.
 Hence, tests which do not require a local chain should not be pasted in this folder.

+Also note that it's mandatory to use the fixture `local_web3` inside every test inside this folder, otherwise the test fails due to an issue with ape (see comment inside fixture).

 ## Requirements

 [Anvil](https://www.alchemy.com/dapps/foundry-anvil) is used for the local testnet node.
 It is installed as part of `Foundry`.